alexmalyutindev/urp-height-fog/DESCRIPTION.md

 But this will increase memory bandwidth on fog rendering step and after on upscale step.

 Earlier iterations on this approach gives worse performance results, and I've decided not to move feather in that direction.

+### 1/2-Resolution Target with RGBA-Packed Densities

+In this approach is base on fog calculation nature, most of the math if fragment pass is scalar (see [HeightFog.shader](./Packages/urp-height-fog/Shaders/HeightFog.shader)), and we can perform 4 rays (2x2 block) computation simultaneously in a single fragment invocation!
+The results would be stored in a 1/2-resolution `_FogDensities` buffer, with each RGBA channel representing one fog density sample.
+During upscaling step there is only one texture sample per pixel.
+Because of `_FogDensities` structure, it potentially might be more cache friendly, because neighbouring pixels are sharing same texel.

 ---